greatroboticslab/irrigationrobot/README.md

 ## Hardware and Software Integration (Developer)

-For developer-focused integration details, wiring notes, message formats, and a project file tree see the `DEVELOPER.md` companion file.
-Below is a concise developer-focused summary to keep in `README` for quick access.

 ### Hardware Integration — Key Points

 - IMU (LSM9DS0 / LSM9DS1 / LSM6DSL + LIS3MDL)